robertdebock/learn-terraform/ADVANCED/cicd-for-modules.md

 ## Howto

+### BitBucket

 Let's take an example BitBucket CI/CD file.
-(It's not compelete, you'll make it complate later.)
+(It's not complete, you'll make it complete later.)

 Add a file to the repository containing a Terraform module called `bitbucket-pipelines.yml`: